axoflow/axosyslog-core-docs/content/_index.md

 ## Acknowledgements

 We would like to express our gratitude to everyone involved with the project, including the syslog-ng developers, advocates, and documentation maintainers who worked at BalaBit or are still working at One Identity, or who helped the project as external contributors, users, or as part of the community.

+## Feedback

+Any feedback is greatly appreciated, especially on what else this document should cover.
+General comments, errors found in the text, and any suggestions about how to improve the documentation are also welcome as [GitHub issues](https://github.com/axoflow/axosyslog-core-docs/issues), or on the [Axoflow Discord server](https://discord.gg/583Z4wjem2).